 This is just another of the ongoing missteps being made by amendment supporters.
 In a June 30 news story, published the same day Fair Wisconsin announced they had put $1.2 million in their campaign kitty - almost all of it from within state, the FRI's Julaine Appling essentially let the world know she was off to Kinko's to pick up some more campaign lit.
 At least that's what you can read between the lines in story filed by the Milwaukee Journal Sentinel's Stacey Foster (and since pulled off the Journal-Sentinel's "All Politics Watch" web log but still referenced in the current online issue of Quest):

 "However, FRI Executive Director Julaine Appling has indicated the organization will be stepping up its efforts to energize support for the amendment.
-According to a June 30 report in the Milwaukee Journal Sentinel, Appling picked up "hundreds of thousands of pieces of literature" the same day the bishops issued their letter.
+According to a June 30 report in the Milwaukee Journal Sentinel, Appling picked up "hundreds of thousands of pieces of literature" the same day the bishops issued their letter."It's about getting literature in the hands of people at this stage of the game, and talking to every person we can find about the importance of voting to protect the institution of marriage now and in the future," Appling told reporter Stacy Foster."

 A day earlier Appling basically told the four ex-governors (representing a decade of elected political leadership and wisdom) "they didn't understand the issue."
 Cory Liebmann blogging over at OneWisconsinNow.org did such a number on Julaine's response, I don't have to.